kevinrlu/kevinrlu/README.md

 # Hi!
-I'm Kevin Lu, a mathematics student at UofT 👋
+I'm Kevin Lu, a Mathematics Student at UofT 👋

 ## 📫 How to Reach Me:
 - kevinruilin.lu@mail.utoronto.ca